Top 5 Causes of Glass Breakage in Solar Modules

 2. Thermal Stress and Temperature Variations

 Sudden and extreme temperature fluctuations can lead to solar panels cracking due to thermal expansion and contraction.
-Since solar panels are exposed to varying weather conditions, the risk of thermal stress is significant.
+Given the fact that solar panels are exposed to different weather conditions, the possibility of thermal stress arises.

 How Temperature Variations Cause Damage: